MangoFizz/balltze/README.md

 ## Motivation
-The main motivation for this is to improve the process of developing a mod for the game, so people can work on its mod without spending hours looking at the tag structures in a hex editor just to find out where is the field they want to read on its mod.
-As well as bringing the game as close as possible to what the Xbox version is.
+The main motivation for this is to improve the process of developing a mod for the game, so people can work on their mods without spending hours looking at the tag structures in a hex editor just to find out where is the field they want to read on their mods.
+As well as bringing the game as close as possible to what the original Xbox version is.

 ## Contributing
 If you have any suggestions or want to contribute in any other way to the project, feel free to do so and submit a pull request.
-The project has big goals, so any kind of help is welcome.
+The project has big goals in mind, so any kind of help is more than welcome.

 ## Special mentions
 - [Chimera](https://github.com/SnowyMouse/chimera) - The biggest mod for Halo 1 on PC and